fdb/slarg-website/outreach/books-and-belonging.md

 W﻿ith the support of librarian Adeline Boeckaert

-I﻿mage 2: typesetting for haikus written during one of the library evenings held in celebration of International Mother Language Day
+I﻿mage 2: typesetting for haikus written during one of the library evenings held in celebration of International Mother Language Day (Museum Plantin-Moretus)